dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 ## Form Fundamentals

 Let's assume that we are building a Contact form which has two fields (Name and Email) and a button to submit the form.
-The code required to do this in ASP.NET Core would look similar to this.
+The code required to do this in ASP.NET MVC would look similar to this.

 ```html
 <form asp-controller="Home" asp-action="Register" method="post">